catjacks38/HentaiDiscordBot/README.md

 - Shows help/usage screen

 `.reddit <top or hot>`
-- Shows a random image from the choosen section of reddit (top or hot)
+- Shows a random image from the chosen section of reddit (top or hot)

 `.reddit refresh <top or hot>`
 - Refreshes the top or hot cache of image links.
-Use this command if you are starting to see a lot of image get repeated.
-- The top cache is automatically refreshed every 10 minutes
-- The hot cache is automatically refreshed every 3.5 minutes